1.3 National youth strategy

 In the Government, formed in 2022, youth affairs and the implementation of the PFNG (and the coordination of inter-governmental elements) take place in the Ministry of Culture and Innovation (Kulturális és Innovációs Minisztérium), in the Department for Young People (Fiatalokért Felelős Főosztály) that belongs to the Deputy State Secretariat for Young People (Fiatalokért Felelős Helyettes Államtitkárság) under the State Secretariat for Higher Education, Vocational and Adult Education, and Youth Affairs (Felsőoktatásért, Szak- és Felnőttképzésért, Fiatalokért Felelős Államtitkárság).

-The Youth Strategy included an objective to conduct large sample youth research projects every four years on a representative sample of 8 000 15-29-year-olds.
-The findings of the survey are often referred to in youth policy planning.
-The latest research was conducted in 2024 on a widened age group of 15-34-year-olds and a decreased sample size of 5 000 individuals.
+The Youth Strategy included an objective to conduct large sample youth research projects every four years on a representative sample of 8 000 15–29-year-olds.
+The survey findings are often used in youth policy planning.
+The latest research was conducted in 2024 on a widened age group of 15–34-year-olds and a decreased sample size of 5 000 individuals.
+As of March 2026, the results have not been made public.
 The Department for Young People follows the publication of the results of each cycle and uses the findings for strategic planning.
 The results are still not published.

 Revisions/updates